ayushsharma82/NetWizard/src/app/docs/intro/using-with-espdash/page.md

 ## What is ESP-DASH?

 ESP-DASH is a on-device dashboard library for wireless microcontrollers through which you can setup your very own web dashboard to visualize or control things in your firmware.
-Know more about ESP-DASH: [click here](https://github.com/ayushsharma82/ESP-DASH).
+Know more about ESP-DASH - [click here](https://github.com/ayushsharma82/ESP-DASH).

 ## Sample Code

 Using NetWizard along with ESP-DASH can be easily done as illustrated in this sample code.
-You can alsp skip to bottom to see what changes were applied.
+You can also skip to bottom of the page to see what changes were applied.

-{% callout title="Important" %}
+{% callout title="Enable Async Mode" %}
 Please make sure you have enabled async mode of NetWizard before compiling your firmware.
-ESP-DASH depends on AsyncWebServer therefore we have to use it with NetWizard as well.
 Ref: [Async Mode](/docs/intro/async-mode)
 {% /callout %}

 ```cpp